OsherKoren/Data-engineering/README.md

 Setup steps for changing the current default configuration to local connection:
 1. Change the file local_db_config.ini with your local parameters:

-   driver
+driver,

-   server name
+server name,

-Any change of configuration should be applied in this file only -  local_db_config.ini
+Any change of configuration should be applied in this file only.

 2. Create a new database with the name: AdsDB on your local MS SQL SERVER.
 3. In DB.py file in DB __init__ constructor , change the default variable from local=False to local=True

-## The Data
+##The Data
 Random ads data was constructed in the Operations.py file with the method: set_ads_table.

-## Description
+##Description
 The program performs 3 operations of sorting the ads as describes below:
 1) Standard sorting.
 2) K way sorting with chunks.